 Economists argue that people, especially in developed countries, are increasingly seeking experiences, such as cool vacations and time with family and friends.
 As people become wealthier, they become more interested in experiences than in acquiring stuff.
 Having met basic needs, they look for interesting ways to pass their time.
 The pursuit of experiences is replacing the acquiring of stuff.

 I see traces of the experience economy everywhere.
 The Marie Kondo movement has motivated people to find “joy” from removing unneeded stuff.
 Even my hairdresser was offering joy by tidying my hair (see photo of her street sign).

 The other day, I heard about Malibu Liquor — the producers of coconut-flavoured alcohol — selling their drink through experiences.
 Malibu’s bottles now contain a computer chip that will tell you the closest bar that offers Malibu cocktails.
-You can even follow their "summer games
+You can even follow their "summer games” on social media.

 The experience economy could advance sustainable development because experiences generally have a smaller environmental footprint than does stuff.
 It’s better to buy your father a day at the golf course than golf clubs.
 Experiences are also social, involving time with family and friends, which increases feelings of self worth and builds community.

 The argument seems straight forward.
 But, there is a catch.